Cha-Euy-Sung/ALPR_System/README.md

  Automatic License Plate Recognition based on Deep learning.
  - can use both image and video format
  - models were trained by datasets which contains Eng/Number.
-   (Unfortunately, it doesn't recognize the Korean)
+   (Unfortunately, it doesn't recognize the Korean yet)
  - used YOLOv3 for license plate detection
  - OCR based on CNN,RNN,TPS and Attn|CTC